arvimal/ceph_check/README.md

 # ceph_check

+### Introduction

-`ceph_check` is a reporting tool.
+** `ceph_check`, in short, is a reporting tool for RHCS/Ceph clusters.

-It can be executed on a Ceph cluster, either newly installed or an existing one.
-It lets the end user know about various unsupported and unoptimal configurations.

-A distributed storage solution like Ceph has to be installed according to specific guidelines.
-This is important for optimal performance and ease of use.
+A distributed storage solution as Ceph has to be installed according to specific guide lines.

-A tool such as `ceph_check` can check and let the user know such configurations which can end up being pain points later.
+This is important for optimal performance and ease of use. `ceph_check` intends to find unsupported or inoptimal configurations.

+`ceph_check` is mainly intended towards RHCS installations, but can be equally applied on upstream Ceph installations as well.

-## Points worth considering:
+## Conditions:

-1. This program is suggested to be run from the Admin node, as the `ceph` user.
-2. Or execute it as the user with which `ceph-deploy` was executed.
-	- This is because SSH passwordless access would be available for such user accounts.
+* `ceph_check` can be run from any node that fulfills the following points:

+	1. The node has to have `Ansible` installed.

+	2. The user executing the program has passwordless SSH access to the cluster nodes.

-3. The user should have read permissions to the Admin keyring.
+	3. The user executing the program has at least `read access` to the Ceph Admin keyring.
-4. SSH passwordless access should be available to the cluster nodes.

-All the above conditions would be met if this is executed as the user used to run 'ceph-deploy', from the Administrative node.

 ## Features:

 1. ceph_check will detect custom keyring locations, and use it appropriately.

 As a norm, any custom keyrings should be mentioned in /etc/ceph/ceph.conf for the Ceph cluster to work properly.

 2. Checks the package versions on all the nodes in the Ceph cluster, and will report any descrepancies.